superhero/js.core/README.md

 EndpointDispatcher
 ```

+## Resource

-## Support loading resources from the file system
+Support loading resources from the file system.
 Add an entry to the routes array in the `config.js` file.

 ```js